JimmyGuertin/Portfolio-Python/Traitement du son/README.md

 Listening to the Sound:

-Once the new file is created, the script will automatically play the original and modified sound for you to listen to.
+Once the new file is created, you will have to open manually the audio filesto listen to them.